Eurooptic vortex burris nightforce sale

 Click above image for full-size version.

-Halloween (aka “All Hallows Eve”) is three weeks away.
-The pumpkins are starting to arrive a local marketplaces.
+Halloween (aka “All Hallows Eve”) is tomorrow the 31st of October.
+The pumpkins and Halloween decorations are on display in neighborhoods.
 Why not head to the range and shoot some Halloween-themed targets this October amidst the fall foliage.
 The folks at the NRA Blog have created a series of “spook-tastic” Halloween targets.
 Writer Kyle Jillson says, “In addition to stocking up on candy and finding great costumes, we thought you might like to have some fun at the range, so we created these spooky targets for you to use.”

 Just click an image to launch its full-size version.
 You can then download the target and print it out on regular 8.5″x11″ paper.
 Now you have fun Halloween-themed targets to bring to the range this week.